 With a little adaptation (just cutting down the sample comparison answer), it can easily be used for the AQA unseen poetry question.

-Poems not included but easily available online.
+Poems not included but easily available with an online search.

 An engaging, super clear 56 slide powerpoint which takes a class through the theme of power in ‘Macbeth’ using key quotations which are then used to tackle an exploding extract question.